Using Coffee Waste Energy As Fuel ☕⛽

 Australians love their coffee.
 To say it is big in Australia is a huge understatement.
 It is an 8-billion-dollar industry here, reaching over 2 billion dollars in revenue in 2018.
 So, trust me when I say that you can always find Australians nearby coffee.

 Coffee grounds, in particular, are popular and well-loved all across Australia.
 The problem with that, however, is its byproduct being thrown in landfills.
 4 billion tonnes of coffee grounds are produced every year.
 Six million tonnes of spent ground coffee make its way to landfills around the world yearly – of course, Australia is included as a major contributor.
 What can we do, as responsible Aussie citizens, to reduce coffee ground waste?

 One solution is turning it into biofuel.
 And, Australia can learn from the UK’s bio-bean when it comes to producing coffee waste energy.

-Waster has shared information on recycling coffee cups, coffee pods, and even provides an option for Aussie businesses to recycle their coffee capsules.
-But now, Waster kicks thing up a notch and discusses turning coffee waste into energy (i.e., biofuel).
+Waster has shared information on recycling coffee cups, and coffee pods, and even provides an option for Aussie businesses to recycle their coffee capsules.
+But now, Waster kicks things up a notch and discusses turning coffee waste into energy (i.e., biofuel).